Chinchillas seem so happy and carefree.

 In the wild, chinchillas are used to running in herds.

-If you adopted your chinchilla from a local breeder, likely they were around other chinchillas for at least some duration of time.
+If you adopted your chinchilla from a local breeder, chances are it was around other chinchillas for at least some duration of time.

-Nonetheless, if you feel like you are doing a great job and your chinchilla doesn’t seem to be a glowing ball of sunshine, consider adding a cage mate after proper bonding to help them snap out of it.
+So if you feel like you are doing a great job and your chinchilla doesn’t seem to be a glowing ball of sunshine, consider adding a cage mate to help it snap out of it.

-These two items don’t necessarily lead to depression immediately, but surely could.
+These two items don’t necessarily lead to depression immediately.
+But they can over the long run.

 Think of yourself, for instance.